YKiselev/binary-format/README.md

     }
 }
 ```
-Here we just put class fields one-by-one to the media, because in next example we know the target type of object to de-serialzie.
+Here we just put class fields one-by-one to the media, because in next example we know the target type of object to de-serialize.
 In real life we often need to put some type id or even class name to media to be able to de-serialize it later.
 But this is up to you to decide what strategy fits best, same as decision about how to actually serialize object - by providing some method in target class itself (Item@print) of by some external helper class (perhaps ExternalItemPrinter#print).

 Binary array, returned by `bos.toByteArray()` in example above now looks like this:
 ```java